 - At least the entire right half of the address side of the envelope, package, or card should be reserved for the destination address, postage, labels, and postal notations. - b.
 Addresses must appear in ink or be typewritten.
-Pencil is unacceptable. - c.
-The name and address of addressee must appear legibly with roman letters and arabic numbers, all placed lengthwise on one side of the item.
-For parcels, addresses should also appear on a separate slip enclosed in the parcel. - d.
-Addresses in Russian, Greek, Arabic, Hebrew, Cyrillic, Japanese, or Chinese characters must bear an interline translation in English of the names of the post office and country of destination.
-If the English translation is not known, the foreign language words must appear in roman characters (print or script).
+Pencil is unacceptable.

+c.
+The addressee's full legal name (see Note above) and complete address must appear legibly with roman letters and arabic numerals, all placed lengthwise on one side of the item.
+For parcels, addresses should also appear on a separate slip enclosed in the parcel.

+- d.
+Addresses in Russian, Greek, Arabic, Hebrew, Cyrillic, Japanese, or Chinese characters must bear an interline translation in English of the addressee's full legal name (see Note above) and complete address (including country).
+If the English translation is not known, the foreign language words must appear in roman characters (either printed or script).
 See 292.41 and 293.41 for an optional addressing procedure that applies only to direct country sacks of International Priority Airmail (IPA) or International Surface Air Lift (ISAL) mail, respectively. - e.
 Mail may not be addressed to a person in one country "in care of" a person in another country. - f.
-The name of the sender and/or addressee may not be in initials except where they are an adopted trade name. - g.
-Mail may not be addressed to Boxholder or Householder. - h.
+Mail may not be addressed to Boxholder or Householder. - g.
 The following exceptional form of address, in French or a language known in the country of destination, may appear on printed matter: the addressee's name or Occupant.